infusephp/libs/README.md

 *infuse/libs* is a set of libraries designed for rapid PHP development.

 These libraries are unit-tested, battle-tested, and can be used à la carte.
 Each class has as few external dependencies as possible.
-Inspiration was drawn from many sources, in particular, the simplicity of many node.js libraries like express.js.
+Inspiration was drawn from many sources, in particular, the simplicity of node libraries like express.js.

 ## Infuse Framework